yiyuli/AzureHOLsAutomation/README.md

 ```
 $ src/main/java/com/cs527project/holstest/htmlelements/utils/Driver/BrowserDriver.java
 ```
 Make sure resources are all deleted before running.
 If one automation step is run successfully, to run the same one or others, wait until the resource is deleted.
-You can either check through portal or wait for usually 5 mins (10 min for container auotmation).
+You can either check through portal or wait for usually 5 mins (10 min for container auotmation). \n
 Running all steps is not supported and expected to fail.
 Because the automation steps will trigger deleting resource but will not wait until deletion finished which may cause remaining resources.
 Command for running each individual automation step
 ```